MUSIC LESSONS OVERVIEW

 Introduction and Overview

 Learning to play a musical instrument can be an exhilarating and wonderful experience!
 The initial excitement for a beginner learning an instrument can be inspirational and powerful.
 For adults, the primary key to success is regular and routine practice.
-However, for younger students (especially children younger than eight) it is common that their interest in music typically needs to be supported and sustained with parental involvement, which is required in order to facilitate practice.
+However, for younger students (especially children younger than eight) it is common that their interest in music typically needs to be supported and sustained with parental involvement, which is extremely helpful facilitate practice.
 This helps to ensure continued progress for younger children learning music.
+Our school has delivered music lessons to thousands of young children – we are sure that we will be able to help you or your child reach your goals and provide a wonderful experience!

 Private Lessons vs. Group Lessons